NSOPORTEDESARROLLO/virgita_backup_tool/README.md

 ## virgita Backup Tool for Linux

-This script are be able to:
+This script is be able to:

 - Create full and differential backups.
 - Compresed Backups